smashiee/ShareX-Worker/README.md

 # ShareX-Worker
 ShareX-Worker is a companion file sharing and URL shortening website for [ShareX](https://getsharex.com/) that runs on [CloudFlare Workers](https://www.cloudflare.com/developer-platform/products/workers/).
-You will need